cmharlow/rialto-wiki/Web-App-Specs.md

 # CSV Reports

-:star: Authors joined with Co-Authors aggregate count of publications
+Authors joined with Co-Authors aggregate count of publications by institution
 ```
 Output:
 A list of institutions the authors in that department have co-authored with, along with number of collaborations.